 Knee Injury Event

-While Adam was on a skiing holiday with his family a week ago he slipped and fell on an icy path and seriously twisted his both knees.
+While Adam was on a skiing holiday with his family a week ago he slipped and fell on an icy path and seriously twisted both knees.
 He is seen at the local hospital ER and is referred to see an orthopaedic surgeon.

 The referral notes from the patient’s PCS contain the following information: